 Outcome Key Risk Risk Mitigation Applications processed by the Liquor Licensing Administration within prescribed timeframes Applications submitted substantially non-compliant with the requirements of the Act.
 Checklist and procedures provided to potential applicants and available on the WCLA website.
 Matters considered by the Liquor Licensing Tribunal within prescribed timeframes Incomplete and lack of sufficient information provided in the application process.
 Increased level of community participation in the applications and enforcement processes.
 Capacity constraints regarding the consideration of enforcement matters.
 Amendment of the current legislation to include enforcement powers to the Section 24 committees creating a dedicated enforcement stream in the Tribunal Community participation in the application and complaints processes The ability to access and influence all platforms managed by other spheres of government involving and affecting communities, women, youth and children Facilitate engagements between the WCLA and potential partners to incorporate the interest of the public, women, youth and children.
 Develop comprehensive media, training and education awareness campaigns through various mediums and platforms involving all identified stakeholders.
 Compliance with the Act and license conditions by license holders Capacity constraints in terms of the number of inspectors versus the number of licensed premises dispersed over an area covering 129 462 km2.
-Joint planned operations, collaboration with other law enforcement agencies, the automation of the inspections through the use of electronic devices and a revisit the organisational structure to increase the enforcement footprint.
+The objective is to increase the Authority's enforcement capacity of the WCLA as part of its contribution towards the Safety Plan through leading the work on alcohol related harms reduction.
+The Authority is implementing a pilot project of additional enforcement capacity funded from own revenue.
+The Authority will continue to explore the possibility of securing additional enforcement capacity for the WCLA through the 1000 boots on the ground Law Enforcement Advancement Programme (LEAP).
+The fiscus would initially fund the deployment.
+Applying a differential approach to the implementation to the various tariffs or staggering the increase over time would accelerate the Liquor Industry's sustainable contribution towards the reduction of alcohol related harms and making the WCLA self-sustainable.
 Compliance with relevant legislation and National and Provincial Treasury Instructions Negative audit outcome due to non-compliance to the PFMA, GRAP, NTR and internal policies.
-Training interventions identified and addressed Alignment with the provincial government's strategic priorities, within a prescribed strategic framework Capacity constraints in terms of successfully making an impact on the provincial strategic priority VIP1 The design of an appropriate structural configuration for the WCLA.
-In the interim the employment of externally funded interns and learnerships on contract basis to provide additional capacity to Components at the forefront of service delivery.
+Training interventions identified and addressed